Beginner Guide to IPtables

 Block Ping Request

-Network administrator always concern with network security therefore they always Block Ping request either by using Drop or Reject action , here we are blocking Ping request using DROP option as given in below command.
+Network administrator always concerns with network security, therefore, they always Block Ping request either by using Drop or Reject action, here we are blocking Ping request using DROP option as given in below command.

 sudo iptables -A INPUT -p icmp -i eth0 -j DROP

 In order to view our applied chain rules once again, we are going to execute given below command which will dump the list of Iptable rules.